mpv-player/mpv/DOCS/man/input.rst

 ``demuxer-cache-time``
     Approximate time of video buffered in the demuxer, in seconds.
-Same as ``demuxer-cache-duration`` but returns the last timestamp of bufferred data in demuxer.
+Same as ``demuxer-cache-duration`` but returns the last timestamp of buffered data in demuxer.

 ``demuxer-cache-idle``